jlebunetel/elm-docker-boilerplate/README.md

 $ python3 -m http.server --bind 0.0.0.0 8000
 ```

-### Cleaning dev environment
+### Clean dev environment
-To clean your development environment (Docker containers and volumes), use the following command:
+To clean your development environment (_Docker_ containers and volumes), use the following command:
 ```bash
 $ make clean-dev
 ```